easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Tcl

-Tcl (Tool Command Language) is a very powerful but easy to learn dynamic  programming language, suitable for a very wide range of uses, including web  and desktop applications, networking, administration, testing and many more.
+Tcl (Tool Command Language) is a very powerful but simple to learn dynamic  programming language, suitable for a very wide range of uses, including web  and desktop applications, networking, administration, testing and many more.

 *homepage*: <https://www.tcl.tk/>